Sex work: Legal models

-Decriminalization is the most supported solution by sex workers themselves.
-Decriminalization is the only legal solution that offers no criminalization of any party involved in the sex work industry and additionally has no restrictions on who can legally participate in sex work.
-The decriminalization of sex work would not remove any legal penalties condemning human trafficking.
+Decriminalization is the model most supported by sex workers themselves.
+The decriminalization of sex work is the only legal model that offers no criminalization of any party involved in the sex work industry and additionally has no restrictions on who can legally participate in sex work.
+The decriminalization of sex work would not remove any legal penalties for human trafficking.
 There is no reliable evidence to suggest that decriminalization of sex work would encourage human trafficking.
 New Zealand was the first country to decriminalize sex work in 2003, with the passage of the Prostitution Reform Act.
 This is the most advocated for by sex workers because it allows them the most negotiating power with their clients.
 With full protection under the law, they have the ability to determine their wages, method of protection, and protect themselves from violent offenders.
 Sex work is one of the oldest professions in existence and even though sex work is criminalized in most places in order to regulate it, the profession has hardly changed at all over time.
 Those who work in sex trade are more likely to be exploited, trafficked, and victims of assault when sex work is criminalized.
 Starting in August 2015, Amnesty International, a global movement free of political, religious, or economic interests to protect people from abuse, introduced a policy that requested that all countries decriminalized sex work.
 Amnesty International stated in this policy that decriminalizing sex work would decrease human trafficking through promotion of the health and safety of sex workers by allowing them to be autonomous with protection of the government.
-This policy gained a large amount of support worldwide from the WHO, UNAIDS, GAATW, and several others, but has not been adopted universally yet.
+This policy gained support worldwide from Amnesty International, Human Rights Watch, the World Health Organization (WHO), the Joint United Nations Programme on HIV/AIDS (UNAIDS), Global Alliance Against Traffic in Women (GAATW), and several others, but has not been adopted universally.